Kingjinsight/wiki_for_all/docs/Hardware/single_node_multi_gpu.md

 Cons:

 - Limited number of GPU
-- High Cost tp configure one machine
+- High Cost to configure one machine

 Examples: